Masochism, sadism, sexual fantasy, voyeurism and mutual relationships

 Infant experience

-'The early flooding of sensations the infant must passively experience can be conceptualised as primary masochism (Benjamin, 1995, p192.)'
+'The early flooding of sensations the infant must passively experience can be conceptualised as primary masochism' (Benjamin, 1995, p192.)

 Masochism means learning to enjoy a painful experience.
 In this case, it's a way to cope with the helplessness of being an infant.
-So by making their helplessness pleasurable it becomes tolerable.
-In fact for the infant,'it is better to be a sinner in a world ruled by God, than to live in a world ruled by the devil (Fairbairn, 1952, p66-67.)'
+So by making helplessness pleasurable it becomes tolerable.
+So for the infant,'it is better to be a sinner in a world ruled by God, than to live in a world ruled by the devil (Fairbairn, 1952, p66-67.)'
+Totally responsible for their submissive experience.
+Believing themselves as deserving of, and so able to enjoy, their experience of helplessness.
+Simultaneously preserving a simple, benign, god-like interpretation of their caregivers.
+A coping strategy with limitations.

 As children become sexually mature and physically stronger, they are able to further add to their repertoire of coping.
 In particular, the fantasised, and now real, possibility of reproductive sex and lethal violence.
 A pattern of coping that may include sadistic sexual fantasy.